lucacrippa88/watson-telegram-bot/README.md

 - Optional: connect the Visual Recognition service to the main Node-RED application and restage it
 - Add a switch as shown in picture to ensure that if content type is "photo" the program goes to Visual Recognition flow
 - Function 3: use code listed in js folder (https://github.com/lucacrippa88/watson-assistant-nodered/tree/master/js/function3.js)
-- Visual Recognition node: insert API Key and ensure correct Endpoint URL
+- Visual Recognition: insert API Key and ensure correct Endpoint URL of Visual Recognition service (provided by IBM Cloud)
 - Function 4: use code listed in js folder (https://github.com/lucacrippa88/watson-assistant-nodered/tree/master/js/function4.js)

 <img src="img/visualrec.png" width="600">